paraglider-project/paraglider/pkg/azure/README.md

      ```

 3. Handling ARM Requests:
    - If your new API needs to make ARM requests, check if the required functionality is already implemented in `sdk_handler.go`.
 If not, add a new function in the handler that wraps the Azure request.
 Call this new function from the `plugin` file.
-Any helper functionalities relevant only to Paraglider and the server can remain in `plugin`.
+Ideally, helper functionalities relevant to Paraglider and the server should be outside `plugin`.

 4. Update Testing:
-   - In `plugin_test.go`, provide a mocked implementation of your new handler function for testing purposes.
+   - In `plugin_test.go`, add a unit test for the function added to `plugin.go`.
 For instance:
      ```go
-     func (m *mockAzureSDKHandler) NewHandlerFunction(ctx context.Context, args ...) (*armType, error) {
-         // Mock implementation here
+     func TestGetPermitList(t *testing.T) {
+         // Test case(s)
      }
      ```
-   - Ensure that your mock function implements the corresponding `AzureSDKHandler` method signature.

 ## Testing